Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Introduction

 Recently, the concept of pre-submission review assistance for authors has emerged \cite{idahl2025openreviewer}, promoting the ethical integration of LLMs into scholarly workflows, similar to paper proofreading.
 However, relying on text-only inputs introduces bias, as human reviewers form initial impressions based on the visual structure, figures, and tables before considering textual details.
 Prior works have explicitly acknowledged the lack of consideration for multimodal input as a core limitation \cite{chang2025treereview, wengcycleresearcher}, underscoring the need for system innovations.
 To bridge these gaps, we present a novel system designed to help human authors improve their manuscripts through comprehensive feedback generated by multimodal peer review simulation.
 The system's key innovations include: (1) the integration of multimodal LLMs that jointly process textual and visual content, (2) the generation of actionable, structured to-do suggestions in the \texttt{Action:Objective[\#]} format, and (3) community-aware review generation informed by retrieval-augmented generation (RAG) from web-scale peer review data in the OpenReview repository, ensuring that feedback aligns with established academic standards.

 The main contributions of this work are as follows:

-\begin{itemize} \item We present the first open-source web demo that integrates multimodal LLMs to deliver human-aligned review feedback grounded in OpenReview’s large-scale datasets for the targeted submission venue. \item We propose a structured and actionable to-do format that distills reviewer commentary into traceable revision items, enabling authors to systematically apply feedback for manuscript improvement. \item Empirical results demonstrate the critical role of multimodal perception in producing more comprehensive and balanced assessments, reducing bias, and enhancing feedback reliability and usefulness in academic workflows. \end{itemize}
+\begin{itemize} \item We present the first open-source web demo system that integrates multimodal LLMs to deliver human-aligned review feedback, grounded in publicly available review datasets from OpenReview for the target venue. \item We propose a structured and actionable to-do format that distills reviewer commentary into traceable revision items, enabling authors to systematically apply feedback for manuscript improvements before submission. \item Empirical results demonstrate the critical role of multimodal perception in producing more comprehensive and balanced assessments, reducing bias, and enhancing feedback reliability and usefulness in academic workflows. \end{itemize}